Micholms/Graphormer_IR_user_friendly/README.md

 **Evulation:**

-Run Interactive_evaulation.sh in its location and answer all questions accordingly.
+Run Interactive_evaluation.sh in its location and answer all questions accordingly.

-    bash Interactive_evaulation.sh
+    bash Interactive_evaluation.sh

-It is also possible to evaulate without the interactive script by:
+It is also possible to evaluate without the interactive script by:

-    cd graphormer/evaulate
+    cd graphormer/evaluate
-    bash evaulate_quick.sh  <MODEL-DIR> <DATA>
+    bash evaluate_quick.sh  <MODEL-DIR> <DATA>

-where <MODEL-DIR> are the FOLDER for the model to evaulate, and <DATA> the path to the data to evaulate with (possible testing_dataset.csv from _Data_splits_)
+where <MODEL-DIR> are the FOLDER for the model to evaluate, and <DATA> the path to the data to evaluate with (possible testing_dataset.csv from _Data_splits_)

-Histogram over SIS values (Spectral Information Similarities) as well as result of 10th to 100th precentile of predictions based on SIS, will pop up.
+Histogram over SIS values (Spectral Information Similarities) as well as result of 10th to 100th percentile of predictions based on SIS, will pop up.

-The predicted intentensenties along with SIS values and true values will be obtain in a csv file (_eval_result.csv_), for 400-4000 cm-1
+The predicted intensities along with SIS values and true values will be obtain in a csv file (_eval_result.csv_), for 400-4000 cm-1

 **Prediction:**